-Competitions are an interesting way of improving the problem-solving skills of students.
+Math competitions are an interesting way of improving the problem-solving skills of students.
 They also allow the students to show off their math skills.
 The kids start seeing math as something more than just memorising a bunch of facts and formulae.
-They love for learning increases.
-To read about the Advantages of preparing your child for Elementary School Math Competitions click here
+Their love for learning increases.
+To read about the Advantages of preparing your Elementary student for Math Competitions click here.

-For the academic year 2019-2020, the competition season is almost upon us.
+For the academic year 2020-2021, the competition season is almost upon us.
 The first competition starts as early as November and we need to prepare for it.
 But for us to reap the above-mentioned benefits and prepare for the competitions, we need to know what's available right?
 So here are some Math competitions for Elementary students.

 It consists of 5 contests held from November to March.
 Each test is for 30 min and consists of 5 questions and the kids need to write the answers in the space provided.
 Pretty challenging but really gears up the students to take on the Middle School curriculum.
 Once the kids get used to Problem-solving they really enjoy this challenge.